yuqiii-wang/KnowledgeNotes/db/non_sql/redis/performance.md

 ## Scaling

-* Horizontal scaling allows you to change the number of node groups (shards) in the replication group by adding or removing node groups (shards).
+* Scale Out (Horizontal Scaling) allows you to change the number of node groups (shards) in the replication group by adding or removing node groups (shards).

-* Vertical Scaling - Change the node type to resize the cluster; use larger instances.
+* Scale Up (Vertical Scaling) - Change the node type to resize the cluster; use larger instances.

 ### Master-to-Slave Replication Model